sock1000kg/FractalVisualizer/README.md

 # Fractal Visualizer
 [Live Demo](https://sock1000kg.github.io/FractalVisualizer/) (currently only works on PC)

-A canvas-based fractal visualizer built with HTML5 and JavaScript using the logic of the Julia set.
-Mess around to see all kinds of diffrent patterns and save your favourite fractals!
+Fractal Visualizer is a canvas-based fractal visualizer built with HTML5 and JavaScript using the logic of the Julia set.
+Mess around to see all kinds of diffrent patterns and save your favourite fractals.
 Maybe zoom in and see the shapes in a whole different light, too!
-You can also mess with different colors and coordinates in the advanced settings.
+You can also mess with different colors and coordinates in the advanced settings to satisfy your creativity.
 Have fun :)

 ## Features
 - Interactive fractal drawing using mouse position and hue shifts
 - Zoom
 - Black and White mode
 - Download fractal images
-- Save presets
+- Save and delete presets
-- Delete the currently selected presets

 ## Screenshots
 <img width="1920" height="1080" alt="Funky Pink" src="https://github.com/user-attachments/assets/2ff3a9d5-3f40-4ecb-b6bc-1a14bc7c04e4" />